astropy/astropy/docs/visualization/wcsaxes/overlays.rst

    :include-source:
    :align: center

+    from astropy import units as u
+    from astropy.visualization.wcsaxes import Quadrangle

+    r = Quadrangle((266.0, -28.9)*u.deg, 0.3*u.deg, 0.15*u.deg,
-    r = Rectangle((266.0, -28.9), 0.3, 0.15, edgecolor='green', facecolor='none',
+                   edgecolor='green', facecolor='none',
                    transform=ax.get_transform('fk5'))
     ax.add_patch(r)

-In this case, the rectangle will be plotted at FK5 J2000 coordinates (266deg, -28.9deg).
+In this case, the quadrangle will be plotted at FK5 J2000 coordinates (266deg, -28.9deg).
+See the `Quadrangles`_ section for more information on `~astropy.visualization.wcsaxes.Quadrangle`.

 However, it is **very important** to note that while the height will indeed be 0.15 degrees, the width will not strictly represent 0.3 degrees on the sky, but an interval of 0.3 degrees in longitude (which, depending on the latitude, will represent a different angle on the sky).
-In other words, if the width and height are set to the same value, the resulting polygon will not be a square, and the same applies to the `~matplotlib.patches.Circle` patch, which will not actually produce a circle:
+In other words, if the width and height are set to the same value, the resulting polygon will not be a square.
+The same applies to the `~matplotlib.patches.Circle` patch, which will not actually produce a circle:

 .. plot::
    :context: